Hussein Monzer

+Club career

+On 24 May 2023, Monzer joined Shabab Sahel on a five-year contract.
+One year later, Monzer moved to Nejmeh ahead of the 2024–25 season.
+He joined newly-promoted club Jwaya on 1 August 2025, on a two-year contract.

 International career

 Monzer played for the Lebanon national under-19 team during the 2016 AFC U-19 Championship qualification, playing three times and scoring once.
 He also played for the U23 team during the 2018 AFC U-23 Championship qualification, playing in all three games, as well as in two 2020 qualifications games, scoring against the Maldives in a 6–0 victory.

 He made his debut for the senior team on 30 July 2019, in a 1–0 defeat against Iraq at the 2019 WAFF Championship.